 It is a small group of 8-12 women, often geographically oriented, where members explore life-stage related issues.
 TPGs are unique and different from the above Special Interest Groups.
 TPGs are intended to be comfortable and trusting environments where the same members gather on a regular basis to discuss what’s important to them, share in ways to live with vitality and wisdom, and provide support to each other.
 For many of our members, TPGs are like a home base, and for some, it is their initial experience with TTN.

 The next Writers group meeting is on January 17th.
 Our group is closed and capped at ten.
 If other TTN members are interested in forming a second group, one of our members would be happy to attend a meeting to help you get started.
 Please contact Anna Crooks at email@example.com.

 Fact Gatherers Group

-This group has reached its limit of 10 members.
+This group has reached its member limit.
 Contact Mary Greenlee at firstname.lastname@example.org for the next meeting date.

 Welcome New Members!

 If you are a new member and would like to introduce yourself through the Newsletter, please contact Mary Hiland at firstname.lastname@example.org.

 2020 Program Schedule through May